Hassocks’ Remembrance Sunday

 Day Walks on the South Downs is a brilliant collection of local walks in the area, which Deirdre has written and taken all the photos for.

-You can read more about ‘The Best Walks in the South Downs National Park’ by clicking the link, or by following the link to the book, published by Adventure Books.
+You can read more about ‘The Best Walks in the South Downs National Park’ by clicking the link, or by following the pitcure link (right) to the book, published by Adventure Books.
 The online post includes information about the ‘best forest walk’, ‘best quiet walk’ and ‘best coastal walk’.

-Defibrillator locations around Hassocks - March 2024
+Defibrillator locations around Hassocks - September 2024

 Defibrillator locations Hassocks - click to enlarge